joaoraposooptiply/tap-vendit/README.md

 The `api_url` is the base URL for the Vendit API.
 The default is set to the staging environment.

 The `start_date` is used by the tap to fetch records from that date on.
 This should be an [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) formatted date-time, like "2024-01-01T00:00:00Z".
 For more details, see the [Singer best practices for dates](https://github.com/singer-io/getting-started/blob/master/BEST_PRACTICES.md#dates).

+The optional `config_file` parameter specifies where to store and load the authentication token.
+If not provided, it defaults to the `config.json` file in the tap's root directory.

+## Authentication

+The tap uses token-based authentication with the Vendit API.
+The authentication process:

+1. Uses the provided API key, username, and password to obtain an access token
+2. Caches the token and its expiration time in the config file (if specified)
+3. Automatically refreshes the token before it expires
+4. Implements retry logic with exponential backoff for token requests
+5. Handles various error conditions gracefully

+The token management is fully automated - you don't need to manually handle token refresh or expiration.
+The tap will:

+- Check token validity before each request
+- Refresh expired tokens automatically
+- Persist tokens to the config file (if specified) for reuse across runs
+- Handle token-related errors with retries and proper error reporting

 ## Configuration